Rick Reynolds, LCSW

 "Have fun storming the castle boys!"

-And so it seems with recovery after infidelity.
-Our souls resonate with the theme expressed in the movie.
+And so it seems with recovery after infidelity — our souls resonate with the theme expressed in the movie.
 We long to experience what Westley and Buttercup portray.
-We relentlessly pursue what we don't have in an attempt to obtain what we believe will finally fulfill our desires and make us complete.
+We relentlessly pursue what we don't have in an attempt to fulfill the desires that will make us complete.

-Poets rarely write of the romantic love of marriage, the care required for children, or the mutuality of love in old age.
-Romanticized love, by its own definition, is something "beyond" or "out of this world" which cannot be contained in the defined walls of a marriage.
-The theme never differs; it is always the same song with a different verse.
+Have you noticed that poets rarely write of the romantic love of marriage?
+They don't write about the care of children or the mutual companionship in old age.
+Romanticized love, by its own definition, is something "beyond" or "out of this world," which cannot be contained within the walls of a marriage.
+The theme of romanticism never differs; it is always the same song with a different verse.

 Consider some of the great romantic plots through the ages: Romeo and Juliet, Wuthering Heights, The Notebook or Pretty Woman.
-There are endless examples to pull from, but they all have the same theme: two individuals searching for the fulfillment of love, who are longing to be together but whose efforts are tragically foiled by circumstances.
-Even more telling is what happens at the end of these stories when they finally manage to come together.
-The curtain falls, the music plays, and the story ends.
+There are endless examples to pull from, but they all have the same theme: two individuals searching for the fulfillment of love, who long to be together but their efforts are tragically foiled by circumstances.
+Even more telling is that, nearly every single time, the couple manages to finally come together.
+The curtain falls, the music plays, and the story ends—"happily ever after."

 At best, relationships based on romanticism are immature and unrealistic.
 Indeed, they contain intense emotions, but they are not about mature, lasting love.
-Instead, they are based on wanting what I don't have and the sacrifices I'm willing to make to get what I want.
-They're not based on what's in the best interest of another; they are based on what I believe I need in order to be happy.
+Instead, they are based on wanting what we don't have and the great lengths we will go to get it.
+They're not based on what's in the best interest of others; they are based on what we believe we need in order to be happy.

-While romanticism is based on wanting what you don't have, marriage is based on having what you don't always want.
-There comes a point in every marital relationship where we are wounded or disappointed by our mate.
-It's not until that moment that we have the opportunity to really love another.
+Marriage can be wonderful and full of happiness, but it's not the romanticized life I just described.
+There comes a point in every marital relationship where we will be wounded or disappointed by our mate.
+It's not until that occurs that we have the opportunity to truly love another.

-Until that moment, love is based on the belief that your mate can complete you, that being with them will result in happiness and fulfillment.
-But after that moment, when hope is crushed and you've abandoned your illusion that they are what you need, then your love (if you're able to love) becomes something more mature and, for some, divine.
+Until that moment, love is based on the belief that your mate can complete you, that being with them will result in a limitless supply of happiness and fulfillment.
+But after that moment when hope is crushed and you abandoned the illusion that your mate is all you need, your love (if you're able to love) becomes something more mature.
+This level of love can be divine.
 It is an opportunity for your love to become less about you and what you want and more about truly choosing the other person.
 Love is selfless and will continue to act in the best interest of the other, even when it doesn't immediately benefit or bring instant gratification to self.

 Romanticism says, "Make everything about me."
-Love tells us to be compassionate and concerned for others instead.
+Love tells us to be compassionate and concerned for others.

 To truly love your spouse requires sacrifice.
 It requires you to be for them even when it feels they are against you.
 It requires you to choose them when they don't deserve it.
 It requires you to care more about saving the relationship than winning the argument.
 Above all, it requires selflessness.

 Truly loving another is the most difficult, counter-cultural thing we can do.
 But, over time, it will lead to a more fulfilling relationship than you've probably ever known.
 That being said, truly loving your spouse does not mean you have to subject yourself to situations or relationships that are not safe.
-Truly loving your spouse does not include enabling poor choices or remaining in codependent situations.
+Likewise, it does not include enabling poor choices or remaining in codependent situations.

 Are you in need of an encouraging community who will support you as you learn how to truly love?
 I hope you will consider participating in the life-changing experience of EMS Weekend for couples.